awsdocs/amazon-vpc-user-guide/doc_source/vpce-gateway.md

 To use gateway endpoints, you need to be aware of the current limitations:
 + You cannot use a prefix list ID in an outbound rule in a network ACL to allow or deny outbound traffic to the service specified in an endpoint\.
 If your network ACL rules restrict traffic, you must specify the CIDR block \(IP address range\) for the service instead\.
 You can, however, use a prefix list ID in an outbound security group rule\.
 For more information, see [Security Groups](vpc-endpoints-access.md#vpc-endpoints-security-groups)\.
-+ Endpoints are supported within the same region only\.
-You cannot create an endpoint between a VPC and a service in a different region\.
++ Endpoints are supported within the same Region only\.
+You cannot create an endpoint between a VPC and a service in a different Region\.
 + Endpoints support IPv4 traffic only\.
 + You cannot transfer an endpoint from one VPC to another, or from one service to another\.
 + You have a quota on the number of endpoints you can create per VPC\.
 For more information, see [VPC Endpoints](amazon-vpc-limits.md#vpc-limits-endpoints)\.